ilyamogilin/mil-interceptors/README.md

 # mil-interceptors
 This is a project of database for military department.
 It includes a resource management system of interceptors and pilots.
 Study the relation schema to understand the structure and relations of entities.

-* main.sql - the script with DDL/DML commands which both creates structure and insert some test values into created tables
+* main.sql - the script with DDL/DML commands which both creates structure and inserts some test values into created tables
 * pg_hba.conf - postgres configuration file with priveleges for users
 * data.py - python script for sample data generation